dgraph-io/dgraph/wiki/content/graphql/queries/search-filtering.md

 ### Query a list of objects

 You can query a list of objects using GraphQL.
-For example, the following query fetches the title, text and and `datePublished` for all posts:
+For example, the following query fetches the `title`, `text` and and `datePublished` for all posts:

 ```graphql
 query {